-A student must be in attendance at his/her school or religious education class for the full day in order to be eligible to participate in a competition, scrimmage, or practice.
+A student must attend his/her school or religious education class for the full day to be eligible to participate in a competition, scrimmage, or practice.
 A full day is defined as the regularly scheduled length of time school is in session or the religious education class would be in session.
 The school principal or religious education director may excuse a student from this requirement.